 - A reward for team members who have high-quality data

-Take time to make sure everyone understands and is able to implement the conventions accurately.
+Take the time to make sure everyone understands and is able to implement the conventions accurately.

-In order for the process to uphold in the long run, it is necessary to enforce the best practices using recognition and rewards.
+In order for the process to be sustainable in the long run, the best practices should be encouraged through recognition and rewards.
 Don’t be shy about complimenting and rewarding your property managers for their data management efforts!

 3. Assess property data’s quality regularly

-Even though you would have a process in place that your team follows strictly, you can still face data problems due to human errors.
+Even if you have a process in place that your team follows to the letter, data issues can arise due to human error.

-This is especially true when dealing with multiple information sources in which cross-checking between sources is imperative.
+This is especially true when dealing with multiple information sources, which necessitates cross-referencing between them.

 Data assessment can be carried out on a predetermined schedule or on a random basis.

 Due to the scope of the job and the need for a detailed understanding of your property’s data structure, having a data specialist or committed team member track and correct the data on a regular basis is much more successful than conducting semi-annual or annual reviews.

 Data management is an investment that pays off in the short and long term for every business.
 Well-maintained property data assists in property asset management by keeping you up to date and eliminating hidden risks from your portfolio.